 - Take advantage of end-of-year savings.It’s not just consumers who can benefit from the many sales and coupons offered in November and December.
 As stores prepare to clear inventory, business owners like you can save on office supplies your new business will need.
 Black Friday can offer especially attractive prices on big-ticket items like tech gadgets, office equipment and furniture.
 See a sample small business Black Friday shopping list here.

 - Cash in on holiday revenue.
 The surge in spending that accompanies the holiday season makes it the perfect time for a new business to increase its sales potential.
-This is especially true in 2016, with the National Retail Federation predicting holiday sales will increase 3.6 percent to a whopping $655.8 billion.
-If it’s a matter of deciding when to open your doors, consider doing so in December to take advantage of those boosted profit margins.
-Another possibility is hosting a soft opening in December and celebrating your grand opening after the new year is rung in.
+This is especially true in 2017, with Deloitte predicting holiday sales could top $1 trillion.
+If it’s a matter of deciding when to open your doors, consider doing so in November – December to take advantage of those boosted profit margins.
+Another possibility is hosting a soft opening in December and celebrating your grand opening after the new year has rung in.

 If you’re ready to take advantage of these benefits and start your entrepreneurial journey, securing business financing should be your first step.
 Similar to buying a home, getting pre-qualified early in the process will allow you to scope out the perfect business that fits your budget and your lifestyle.
 Let us help you out: Get pre-qualified for business financing now.